 Nevertheless, I had a blast.

-I have a page with just portraits of artists.
+I have a page with just portraits of artists, which is a collection of some of my work with musicians, writers and those in the creative industries.
 In the meantime, I’m off to work on another essay.

 Should you wish to see some colour photo essays, might I suggest The Royal Photographic Society as a starting point.